csimai/raspi-tvheadend/README.md

 This document provides the build options and installation instructions for **tvheadend 4.1-2426** (considered unstable as of this writing) for the Rasberry Pi.
 The repository contains the prebuilt .deb archive for **OSMC 2017.02-2** (Pi B/Zero).

+The general build process is presented but is not needed to install on OSMC 2017.02-2.
+However, it could be of some value as a guide where OS's other than OSMC are used on the RasPi B/Zero.

 # Motivation

 I could not use my usb DVB-T (August T202, August T205 and Avermedia Volar Green) tuners with the most recent stable version of tvheadend 4.09 that is supplied with the latest version of OSMC.
 I could get w_scan to work but then tvheadend would not recognize the device.
 There appear to be a number of OSMC forum threads on this issue with suggested solutions.
 In my case the tvheadend version 4.1-2426 is now working well on my Raspberry Pi B and the usb DVB-T devices are recognized.
 I am using the August T202 device.